 Nighttime snacks while breastfeeding

-Like Greek yogurt, make sure to opt for the full-fat variety to ensure you’re getting the most nutrients and flavor.
+Like Greek yogurt, choose the full-fat variety to get the most nutrients and flavor.
 We love Good Culture cottage cheese.

 This fat-packed snack is perfect for middle-of-night snacking to help encourage your body to go back to sleep once the baby is finished nursing.

-Quick, easy, and can be eaten with one hand when you’re exhausted and limited on energy.
+Quick, easy, and can be eaten with one hand when you’re exhausted and limited in energy.

-A quick boost of carbohydrates paired with peanut butter will help you stay awake and hopefully fall back asleep.
+A quick carbohydrates boost paired with peanut butter will help you stay awake and hopefully fall back asleep.
 Make sure to buy peanut butter with only peanuts listed on the ingredients like this brand.

 Packed with healthy fats, protein, and fiber, these Superfat packets are perfect for the hungry breastfeeding mom.
 It’s also easy to eat with one hand, too!